Music: Origins and prehistory

-It is often debated as to what extent the origins of music will ever be understood, and there are many competing theories that aim to explain it.
+It is often debated to what extent the origins of music will ever be understood, and there are competing theories that aim to explain it.
 Many scholars highlight a relationship between the origin of music and the origin of language, and there is disagreement surrounding whether music developed before, after, or simultaneously with language.
 A similar source of contention surrounds whether music was the intentional result of natural selection or was a byproduct spandrel of evolution.
 The earliest influential theory was proposed by Charles Darwin in 1871, who stated that music arose as a form of sexual selection, perhaps via mating calls.
 Darwin's original perspective has been heavily criticized for its inconsistencies with other sexual selection methods, though many scholars in the 21st century have developed and promoted the theory.
 Other theories include that music arose to assist in organizing labor, improving long-distance communication, benefiting communication with the divine, assisting in community cohesion or as a defense to scare off predators.